-->

 Q2: Are EVs cheaper or more expensive to insure?

-Q3: Which states have the highest car insurance increases in 2025?
+Q3: Which states are experiencing the highest car insurance increases in 2025?

-California, Florida, and Texas are seeing the steepest hikes due to weather risks and regulations.
+👉 California, Florida, and Texas are seeing some of the steepest hikes, primarily due to severe weather risks and specific state regulations.
+Get a breakdown in our Cheapest Car Insurance by State in USA 2025.

 Q5: Will car insurance rates go down after 2025?